adiletD/BlaBlaBlaGPT/how_to_create_tickets.md

 Where:

-- **ticket number**: Sequential number that increments with each new ticket (e.g., 001, 002, 003...)
+- **ticket number**: Sequential number that increments with each new ticket (e.g., 001, 002, 003...).
+Always use the next available number in sequence.
 - **feature name shortly**: Brief description of the feature/fix (use underscores instead of spaces)

 **Examples:**